Being an EMT Provides the Best Clinical Experience There is for Pre-Med Students

 - Starting an IV or administering intravenous drugs (paramedics only)

 Your EMT clinical experience will almost certainly be used again during your career as a doctor, and knowing how to use your skills effectively will also give you a significant leg up in your medical school training.

 Why EMTs Should Consider Pre-Med Training

 Life as an EMT can be very exciting.
 Some people even go into it for that very reason.
 It involves saving lives, and it offers a secure career in an ever-growing field.

 Life as a doctor can be all of this and more.
 For starters, there’s the salary* issue.
-Doctors and surgeons make an average of $208,000 per year, which is nearly $175,000 per year more than the average EMT.
+According to the Bureau of Labor Statistics, doctors and surgeons make an average salary* of about $297,800 per year, which is nearly $175,000 per year more than the average EMT.

 Physicians also have many more responsibilities than EMTs, including leading an on-call staff of nurses and technicians during their shifts, diagnosing injuries and illnesses, prescribing medicines, and completing complex procedures.

 Additionally, specialization is an option for doctors.
 Do you enjoy working with kids?
 You could choose to specialize in pediatric medicine.
 Prefer analysis to medical procedures?
 You might want to look into a field like interventional radiology and examine x-rays for a living.
 There are countless possibilities after medical school.
 All you have to do is decide which one suits you best.

 Of course, in order to become a doctor and choose a specialty, you do need to complete some intense training over the course of several years.
 But as an EMT, you have the advantage of having completed some training already, and you already have experience treating patients outside of a classroom setting.

 What EMTs Can Expect in Medical School

 Medical School Requirements

 While exact requirements may vary from one school to another, most medical schools require the following from their applicants:

 - A four-year Bachelor of Science degree